lrusso/BlindCommunicator/README.md

 How can i type a message?
 You have three ways available:
 - Use your device keyboard
-- Use the voice recognition system with up to 10 possible interpretations for you to select (may require Internet).
+- Use the voice recognition system with up to 10 possible interpretations to select from (may require Internet).
 - Use the touchscreen and slide up and down through characters and symbols and slide right to input the selected character.

 How to manage a call: